CGudapati/cgudapati.github.io/_posts/2019-11-07-Stochatsic-Dual-Coordinate-Ascent-1D-Minimizaton-Subproblem.md

 ---

 A few years ago, [Martin Takáč](http://mtakac.com/) asked his students (I was one of them) to implement **Stochastic Dual Coordinate Ascent** SDCA algorithm as part of his ISE 407 final project.
 After implementing SGD, I didn't have any time for SDCA.
 So I didn't finish it at that time.
 I have a yearning to  finish it as it is a fascinating algorithm.
 I will be implementing the full SDCA algorithm in the next post but this post is just to derive the one-dimensional minimization  problem that arises in the SDCA algorithm.
 Martin was kind enough to give us the 1D problem directly but we will derive and graph the 1D minimization problem.
 I will not be discussing the algorithm per se.
-It is a famous algorithm and the interested reader can get hold of the original paper by Shalev-Shwartz \& Zhang (2013).
+It is a famous algorithm and the interested reader can get hold of the original paper by Shalev-Shwartz and Zhang (2013).
 I will merely reproduce a modified version of the algorithm's pseudocode that Martin gives in his class (they are essentially the same)

 Let us take a look at  the following steps of SDCA algorithm at an epoch $t$ (as usual we choose the first guess as an all zero vector).
 My usual caveats exist.
 The pseudocode is probably correct but I use a different notation than the usual machine learning notation and hence I might have made a few mistakes in some indices.
 My notation is like this: $m$ = number of observations and $n$ = number of features, $a$ = an observation, $y$ = label, $x$ = current value of the solution and I know that this is bad :(